sandervanbree/braintime/README.md

 | 2  | for each frequency, make a p-value from the percentile at which your empirical power lands in the distribution of ```n2``` permuted power values. |

 ### I have another question!
-Feel free to contact me at sandervanbree@gmail.com and I hope to have some time to answer.
+If it's a technical question about the toolbox, it's likely explained in the main paper's supplementary material.
+For other questions, feel free to contact me at sandervanbree@gmail.com and I hope to have some time to answer.